Citizen Police Academy

 The Academy consists of nine (9) three-hour sessions conducted on a weekly basis.
 Classes will take place every Wednesday starting September 17, 2014 through November 12, 2014, between 6pm-9pm.
 The Academy will be held at the MPD Training Center located at 5702 Femrite Drive, Madison, Wisconsin.
 There is no cost to attend.

 During the Academy, citizens will be exposed to subject matter relating to the duties and responsibilities of police officers.
 The Academy will be instructed by police officers and supervisors from the Madison Police Department with expertise in various areas of law enforcement.
-Past topics have included drugs and gangs, a legal update, officer involved shootings and use of force decision-making, OWI and traffic enforcement, K-9's and mounted patrol, crime scene investigation, crisis negotiations, Dane County Crime Response, child abuse/neglect, computer crimes/forensics and domestic preparedness.
+Past topics have included drugs and gangs, a basic primer on the law affecting citizen's rights, officer involved shootings and use of force decision-making, OWI and traffic enforcement, K-9's and mounted patrol, crime scene investigation, crisis negotiations, Dane County Crime Response, child abuse/neglect, computer crimes/forensics and domestic preparedness.
 Academy participants will also be given the opportunity to go on a ride-along with a MPD police officer.
 Academy topics may be subject to change from year to year.

-During classes, participants are encouraged to ask questions and give feedback concerning the operation of the Madison Police Department.
-Additionally, citizens bring a wealth of knowledge about their community, particularly the problems in their neighborhoods.
-In this way, members of the department learn firsthand of the concerns of its citizens by interacting with them in a positive, non-confrontational setting.
+During classes, participants are encouraged to ask questions and give feedback concerning the operations of the Madison Police Department.
+Additionally, citizens bring a wealth of knowledge about their community, particularly the problems unique to their neighborhoods.
+In this way, members of the Department learn firsthand of the concerns of its citizens by interacting with them in a positive, non-confrontational setting.
 It is our sincere hope that the well-informed graduates will become partners with us in identifying problems and providing solutions to quality of life issues that face our community.

 Who can Attend?

 - Citizens of the City of Madison who are at least 18 years of age.